jacobtrvl/temporal-migrate-workflow/docs/Migrate_Workflow.md

 layout, build environment and the workflow container image can all be extended to multiple workflow clients.

-The atructure of the workflow client container can take any form: EMCO does not mandate anything.
+The structure of the workflow client container can take any form: EMCO does not mandate anything.
 In the migration workflow, the workflow client container has a HTTP server that receives a `HTTP POST` call from EMCO's `workflowmgr` microservice and executes the named workflow client binary